vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/tattvam/vishvAsaH/nitya-karma-tiraskAra-vyavasthAH.md

 Appendix info -

-"While [PROMINENT GAUDIYA GURU] sees sri baladeva as externally writing such books to just silence the noise but core sampradaya position is that varNAshramadharma is irrelevant and useless" - rAm
+"While [PROMINENT GAUDIYA GURU] sees sri baladeva as externally writing such books to just silence the noise but core sampradaya position is that varNAshramadharma is irrelevant and useless" - R
 </details>